ADP424/TheOneSetFormatter/instructions.md

 ## Spreadsheet Setup

-1. Download "The One Set Cards Ranked - Ratings" as a `.csv`.<br>
+1. Download "The One Set Cards Ranked - Card Ratings" as a `.csv`.<br>
     1. Put it inside the `spreadsheets` folder.<br>
     2. Rename it to "cards.csv".

-2. Repeat this process for tokens ("tokens.csv") and lands ("lands.csv").
+2. Repeat this process for tokens ("tokens.csv") and transform backsides ("transform.csv").

 ## Card Setup